AravindanKarthik/AravindanKarthik/README.md

 - 👀 I’m interested in creating Web Applications
 - 🌱 I’m currently learning Full Stack Web Applications
 - 💞️ I’m looking for projects
-- 📫 check me on Aravindan_Karthik...
+- 📫 check me on Aravindan_Karthik

 <!---
 AravindanKarthik/AravindanKarthik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.